fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 process.

 ## What Advantages Does Test-driven Development Offer?

+The general idea is that it helps us be honest about the test we create.
+When developers write test, some have the bad habit of writing tests that act as whitebox test.
+This basically means that the test is just checking that the implementation they have made is working the way they wrote it.
+However, this is not have a good test should be structured.
+It will break as soon as something changes about the implentation and that is not what we want.
+We also don't really want to test that our implementation works a certain way.
+What we want to test is that the logic is working correctly.
+By doing TDD we can make sure our test prove that the logic is working without knowing the details of just how the logic works.
+As a tester we just want to make sure that the results are correct but the hidden logic behind the abstraction is not really important.
+As long as we have checked all the things we think can go wrong and the different results we expect to get, we have a working solution.
+This idea is true for all layers of the testing pyramid and TDD is a great way to make sure our tests are checking that the logic is correct and not that the implementation works the way we wrote it.
+After all, if our logic is wrong and all our test is checking is that it is doing the logic, our test will pass but we still have a bug.

 ## Why Have Software Teams Abandoned Upfront Design?
 ## What Are Architecture Decision Records?
 ## What Is The Trade-off Between Fast And Planned Development?